juji-io/datalevin/README.md

 Datalevin retains the library property of Datascript, and it is meant to be embedded in applications to manage state.
 Because data is persistent on disk in Datalevin, application state can survive application restarts and data size can be larger than memory.

 Datalevin relies on LMDB's robust transactional database design and leverages its high performance for concurrent read intensive workloads.
 As a battle tested data store, LMDB is used in [many projects](https://symas.com/lmdb/technical/#projects), e.g. it powers [Cloadflare](https://blog.cloudflare.com/introducing-quicksilver-configuration-distribution-at-internet-scale/) global configuration distribution.
 In addition to fast read, LMDB performs well in writing large values (> 2KB).
-Therefore, unlike some alternatives, it is fine to store large values in Datalevin.
+Therefore, unlike some alternatives, it is fine to store large values (e.g. documents) in Datalevin.

 Datalevin can also be used as a key-value store without Datalog.
-Datalevin supports full features of LMDB and we are committed to make Datalevin as efficient as possible.
+Datalevin supports full features of LMDB, and [we](https://juji.io) are committed to make Datalevin as efficient as possible.
 A number of optimizatons are put in place.
 For instance, it uses a transaction pool to enable transaction reuse, pre-allocates buffers, and so on.

 ## :tada: Usage